jmalloc/grit/README.md

     grit-cd grit

-You will be prompted for a choice, just as before, but after you make your selection you will be *whisked* away to the directory that you selected.
+You will be prompted for a choice just as before, but after you make your selection you will be *whisked* away to the directory that you selected.

 This is only possible by running the `cd` command in the interactive login shell, which is why Grit is all about paths on `STDOUT`.
+Grit is UNIXY!

+## What next?

-I'm still working on complete Bash integration.
-You can expect auto-completion of command names, parameters and repository names (that are already indexed).
+You can expect auto-completion of command names, parameters and indexed repository slugs.
+These are all features present my the shell scripts I mentioned way back at the beginning of our time together.

+I'm in the process of porting the scripts in my [dotfiles repo](https://github.com/jmalloc/dotfiles) to use Grit instead of the cobbled together, in-memory cache they use currently.

 By the way, have you ever tried to write an in-memory cache in Bash?
-In a version of Bash that ships with OS X?
+In a version of Bash available on OS X out of the box?
 You have?
 Oh.